The most dangerous man in the world is the one with nothing to live for.

 Troubled retired soldier John Savage steps in to help Theresa when a low life thug is pushing her around.
 Later she contacts Savage to thank him, and mentions that her daughter Bella has been missing for a year.
 Savage vows to find her and enlists talented hacker Tannaz to help him.
 Starting with a messed up job by the aforementioned thug, the search for Bella takes John abroad, and not always travelling in a conventional manner...

 The story zips along, twisting and turning as it does.
 The tension doesn't let up.
-I thought I know where the story was going, but it suddenly veers off in another direction.
+I thought I knew where the story was going, but it suddenly veers off in another direction.
 On one or two occasions, I found bits hard to read, because what was happening was so abhorrent to me, but I think this is just proof of how well written this book is.

 I loved John Savage.
 I am always drawn to damaged men (!) and he carries a lot of pain.
 But his experiences in the army have shaped him and served him well, and he has a strong sense of right and wrong.
 He's the kind of man you'd want on your side.
 Tannaz is also brilliant - she's full of attitude, feisty and fabulous.
 And she sure knows what she's doing.
 But wait til you meet Jeff Perkins...I so wanted to punch him!